FrostDigital/play-template/README.md

 Play template
 =============

 Ever heard of AppFuse?
 Well, this is a light equivalent of AppFuse but for Play Framework.
+You can use it as a base for new applications.

 Libraries and tools
 -------------------